tatsuya/webstorage/README.md

 ### persistent#removeItem(key)

-Removes the item with the given key from the persistent storage.
+Removes the item with the given key.

 ### persistent#clear()